 With that in mind, we've decided to round up what we think are the best recent PC games available today, and we'll be updating it with 2017's best releases as they come out.
 They cover every genre and every budget, from blockbuster shooters to indie puzzlers, but they've all got one thing in common: they're absolutely brilliant.

-We're limiting ourselves to recent releases to try and keep the list manageable, but if you prefer the classics there are plenty of great PC games in our round-up of the best old games.
+We're limiting ourselves to recent releases (apart from GTA Online) to try and keep the list manageable, but if you prefer the classics there are plenty of great PC games in our round-up of the best old games.
 For smaller titles, check out our favourite indie games, and in case you're a console gamer too, be sure to check out our guides to the best PS4 games and best Xbox One games.

 We've done our best to link to places you can buy these games directly, but you might also want to check out our selection of the best digital PC game stores and Steam alternatives for a few more options if you want to pick any of these up.